Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Scalings

 We start by making an analysis of the reduced diagrams that contribute to the amplitude in powers of the hard scale $Q$ \cite{Libby:1978qf,Sterman:1978bi,Sterman:1978bj,Collins:2011zzd}.
 Reduced diagrams are a convenient way of finding the different regions of the loop momentum integration that give leading contributions to the amplitude.
-These correspond to the pinch singular surfaces where some loop integrations are ``trapped'' by poles of denominators of internal lines.
-In a neighborhood of such a pinch singular surface, the integrand can become very large so that although the volume of the phase space region may be small, the region gives a large contribution to the whole integral.
+These correspond to the PSSs, where some components of loop momenta are ``trapped'' by poles of denominators of internal lines, in the same spirit as discussed in \SEC\ref{sec:review}.
+A convenient way to identify pinches is provided by the \textit{Coleman-Norton theorem} \cite{Coleman:1965xm}, which states that a pinched configuration in loop momentum space, i.e. a PSS, corresponds to a classical scattering process.
+This means that the pinched (or on-shell) propagators correspond to lines which represent classical particles propagating forward with time, whereas the hard propagators are shrunk to points.
+In a neighborhood of such a PSS, the integrand can become very large so that, although the volume of the phase space region may be small, the region gives a large contribution to the whole integral.